neilpmayhew/udacity-data-eng-nd/prj-1-data-modelling-postgres/README.md

 ## Objective

 To create a database to enable the Sparkify analytics team to easily query the JSON log and metadata files collected from their streaming music app.
-The key goal of this database is to support queries that will allow the analysts to understand the songs that their users are listening to.
+The key goal of this database is to support queries that will allow the analysts to discover the songs that their users are listening to.

 ## Source Datasets